Markoegea/KinpLanguage/README.md

 # Kinp Language

-This project aims to create a new programming lenguage open source, with a syntaxis in spanish.
+This project aims to create a new programming language open source, with a syntax in spanish.

 ## Table of Contents